JasperFx/alba/documentation/getting_started.md

 paket add nuget Alba
 </pre>

+**For ASP.Net Core 2.0, you'll need to instead use the Alba.AspNetCore2 Nuget.** There are no other public API differences, but the internals of ASP.Net Core are different enough that we had to use a separate Nuget package.

 ## How does Alba work?

 Alba is a test helper within some kind of unit testing tool (xUnit, NUnit, etc) that provides a little help to